There are new requirements for the Tour of Heroes app:

 by telling the router where to go.

-This approach requires some changes to the component class:
+This approach requires the following changes to the component class:

 - Inject the

-Note that we're passing a two-element link parameters list
+gotoDetail(), you’re passing a two-element link parameters list — a

-router.navigate method just as we did in the
+navigate() method, just as you did in the

 back in the

 open_in_browser Refresh the browser and start clicking.
-We can navigate around the app, from the dashboard to hero details and back, for heroes list to the mini-detail to the hero details and back to the heroes again.
-We can jump back and forth between the dashboard and the heroes.
+Users can navigate around the app, from the dashboard to hero details and back, from heroes list to the mini detail to the hero details and back to the heroes again.

-We've met all of the navigational requirements that propelled this chapter.
+You’ve met all of the navigational requirements that propelled this page.

 that file in the component metadata’s